joemarshall/websensors/_lessons/1.Introduction_to_Web_Python/python_intro3_sensors.md

 ## Description
 Light sensor

 This gets light levels from a camera or light sensor on your device.
-The scale is an arbitrary one which is dependent on the camera or sensor on your device, and probably a bunch of other hardware and software things.
+The scale is an arbitrary 0-1023 one dependent on the camera or sensor on your device, and probably a bunch of other hardware and software things.
 On non-chrome web browsers and iOS Chrome, this may be extremely innaccurate because they force automatic brightness adjustment.
 <a id="sensors_light_get_level" class="fntarget"></a>

 ## [*sensors*](#sensors).[*light*](#sensors_light).get_level